 I’ve heard a few writers offer the advice, “Write something, every day, without fail.”
-While their intentions are good, the logic behind the advice is bad, and in that respect I disagree with the principle.
+While their intentions are good, the logic behind the advice is bad.
+In that respect I disagree with the principle.

 During the early stages of my writing career, I took that kind of advice to heart.
-After all, these were writers who were actually practicing what they preached, and for a newbie like me, it was sound logic.
+After all, these were writers who were actually practicing what they preached.
+For a newbie like me, it was sound logic.

-As I grew older and more proficient in my writing abilities—and more aware—I began to realize that my habits weren’t in alignment with the practice of writing every single day.
+I grew older and more proficient in my writing abilities, and more aware.
+I began to realize that my habits weren’t in alignment with the practice of writing every single day.
 In fact, quite the opposite.

-Just as the body requires rest between periods of high activity to recover, and the digestive systems needs to rest after each replenishment cycle, so too, does the mind need rest.
-Its “down time” periods, however, are not always perfectly definable, in terms of minutes, hours, and days, or even weeks and months.
+Just as the body requires rest between periods of high activity to recover, and the digestive systems needs to rest after each replenishment cycle.
+So too, does the mind need rest.
+Its “down time” periods, however, are not always perfectly definable.
+Terms like minutes, hours, and days, or even weeks and months are meaningless.

-The human body is an amazing creation, “telling” us when it needs replenishment; shutting down in a sense, forcing us to rest in repeated cycles; and the mind, taking in massive amounts of reality through the five senses, sometimes “refusing” to produce new ideas, called writers’ block by some.
+The human body is an amazing creation, “telling” us when it needs replenishment.
+Shutting down in a sense, forcing us to rest in repeated cycles.
+And the mind, taking in massive amounts of reality through the five senses, sometimes “refusing” to produce new ideas.
+A phenomenon called writers’ block by some.

 That’s what I call taking a break.
 That’s the mind’s way of saying: Give it a rest.